Switch to ADA Accessible Theme

 Riverside County & Coachella Valley Employment Lawyer For Employers

-At the Law Office of Karen J. Sloat, our attorneys have decades of experience representing businesses in employment-related matters.
+At Sloat Law Group, our attorneys have decades of experience representing businesses in employment-related matters.
 Our highly-trained Workplace Solutions staff are familiar with common personnel situations and challenges, and help guide employers by providing documents and other support.

 Our Riverside County & Coachella Valley employment lawyers are available to help you create effective and compliant policies and procedures to preserve your valuable employee-employer relationships.
 As some examples, we draft tailored handbooks and personnel policies, training manuals and notices, and written plans so you can operate your business in compliance with COVID-19 related regulations and other best practices.